Nexmo/station/_documentation/messages-and-workflows-apis/workflows/overview.md

 The success condition is the status that the message returns.
 With Facebook Messenger and Viber Service Messages, you can use `delivered` and `read` statuses as the success condition.
 With SMS you can only use `delivered`.

-There may be bugs🐛 and quirks so we'd welcome your feedback - any suggestions you make help us shape the product.
+There may be bugs and quirks so we'd welcome your feedback - any suggestions you make help us shape the product.
 If you do need help, please email [support@nexmo.com](mailto:support@nexmo.com) and include Workflows API in the subject line.
 Please note that during the Developer Preview period support times are limited to Monday to Friday.

 ## Contents